NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     * ``geoips test sector <sector_name>``

-This an additional output directory can be specified if you want this image to be saved in a different location.
+An additional output directory can be specified if you want the sector image to be saved in a different location.

     * ``geoips test sector <sector_name> --outdir <output_directory_path>``